Create a count-based loop with the Repeat block

 To add a Repeat block, do the following:

-2. Select Repeat.
-If you want to search for the block, enter Repeat in search.
+Repeat from the list.
+If you want to search for the block, enter “Repeat” in search.

-3. Decide where on the canvas you want to place the Repeat block and select that location.
+- Decide where on the canvas you want to place the Repeat block and click that location.

 Connect a Number block